 Use Diafaan SMS Server with Android phones

-Older GSM phones often allowed external software to send and receive SMS messages with a modem interface but most modern phones do not support this anymore.
+Older GSM phones often allowed external software to send and receive SMS messages with a serial port interface, but most modern phones do not support this functionality anymore.

 Our GSM Modem Emulator app for Android emulates the SMS functions of a GSM modem over a WIFI connection.
 The modem emulator supports a subset of the GSM 07.05 and GSM 07.07 specifications that is optimized to work with Diafaan SMS Server.